LinkedEarth/pylipd/paper.md

 ## Availability

 PyLiPD is an open-source software released under the Apache 2.0 license and is actively maintained as part of the LinkedEarth project.
 It is available through PyPi (https://pypi.org/project/pylipd/) and GitHub (https://github.com/linkedearth/pylipd).
 Documentation is available through readthedocs (https://pylipd.readthedocs.io/en/latest/index.html).

+## Acknowledgment

+This work is supported by the US National Science Foundation grant RISE 2126510 to Khider.